Locally optimal 2-periodic sphere packings: Theoretical preparation

 The linear space of quadratic forms can be identified with the linear space of symmetric matrices $\mathcal{S}^d$ using the standard basis of $\mbZ^d$, so that $Q(\mbn) = \mbn^T Q\mbn$.
 And the natural inner product in this space is given by $\langle Q, Q'\rangle = \operatorname{tr} QQ'$.
 The condition $\min Q \ge \lambda$ can be written as the intersection of infinitely many linear inequalities:

 It can be easily checked that for $\lambda>0$, Eq.~\eqref{eq:ineqlatt} implies that $Q$ is a positive definite matrix, and a lattice corresponding to it can be recovered, e.g.\, by Cholesky decomposition.

-Ryshkov observed that the set $\{ Q: \min Q \ge \lambda\}$, albeit an infinite intersection of linear inequalities, behaves locally like a finite intersection, namely a polyhedron, and therefore this set is known as the Ryshkov polyhedron \cite{ryshkov1970polyhedron}.
+The set $\{Q: \min Q \ge \lambda\}$ is a locally finite polyhedron, that is, a closed convex set such that every intersection of it with a compact polytope is a compact polytope.
+Loosely speaking, though it is not a polyhedron (the intersection of finitely many halfspaces), it behaves locally like one.
+We were not able to find a satisfactory reference on locally finite polyhedra, and so we prove some basic results about them in \ref{sec:lfp}.
+In the remainder of the text, we use the less cumbersome \textit{polyhedron} to refer to any locally finite polyhedron.
+Ryshkov reinterpreted Voronoi's algorithm in terms of the polyhedron $\{Q: \min Q \ge \lambda\}$, which is therefore known as the Ryshkov polyhedron~\cite{ryshkov1970polyhedron}.
 Though the Ryshkov polyhedron has infinitely many vertices, there are only finitely many orbits under the action of $GL_d(\mbZ)$.
-Therefore, by starting at some vertex, enumerating the vertices with which it shares an edge, and repeating the process for any enumerated vertex not of the same orbit as a previous vertex, one can computationally enumerate all the orbits of vertices of the Ryshkov polyhedron.
-Since the determinant is a quasiconcave function, its local minima in the polyhedron can occur only on the vertices, and to find the global minimum it is enough to compare its value at all the vertices.
+Therefore, if we start at some vertex, enumerate the vertices with which it shares an edge, and repeat the process for any enumerated vertex not of the same orbit as a previous vertex, we eventually have representatives of all the orbits of vertices in a connected component of the 1-skeleton of the Ryshkov polyhedron.
+Since the 1-skeleton of a locally finite polyhedron is connected, these are all the orbits of vertices.

+We wish to find the minimum of $\det Q$ in this polyhedron.
+Because the determinant is a quasiconcave function, its local minima in the polyhedron can occur only on the vertices, and to find the global minimum it is enough to compare its value at all the vertices.